Apolinario Mabini

-Life

 Early life and education

 Apolinario Mabini was born on July 23, 1864, in Barrio Talaga in Tanauan, Batangas.
 He was the second of eight children of Dionisia Maranan y Magpantay, a vendor in the Tanauan market, and Inocencio Leon Mabini y Lira, an illiterate peasant.

 Apolinario Mabini attended the historical school of Father Valerio Malabanan located in Lipa.
 Being poor, Apolinario Mabini was able to get educated due to the Malabanan school's matriculation of students based on their academic merit rather than ability of the parents to pay.
 He would meet future leader Miguel Malvar while studying in Lipa.

 In 1881, Mabini received a scholarship from Colegio de San Juan de Letran in Manila.
 An anecdote about his stay there says that a professor there decided to pick on him because his shabby clothing clearly showed he was poor.
 Mabini amazed the professor by answering a series of very difficult questions with ease.
 His studies at Letran were periodically interrupted by a chronic lack of funds, and he earned money for his board and lodging by teaching children.